thoughtbot/clearance/README.md

 ### Translations

-All flash messages and email subject lines are stored in [i18n translations] (http://guides.rubyonrails.org/i18n.html).
+All flash messages and email subject lines are stored in [i18n translations](http://guides.rubyonrails.org/i18n.html).
 Override them like any other translation.

 See [config/locales/clearance.en.yml](/config/locales/clearance.en.yml) for the